Skip to main content

 4. Add optional notes for context

-5. Click Save Entry
+5. Click Save Record

 Add entry modal Filled observation form